Cray-HPE/docs-csm/install/redeploy_pit_node.md

 > - Rebooting a remoteISO will dump all running changes on the PIT node; USBs are accessible after the install
 >
 > - The NCN **will never wipe a USB device** during installation

 >
-> - Learning the CAN IP addresses of the other NCNs will be a benefit if troubleshooting is required
+> - Prior to shutting down the PIT, learning the CAN IP addresses of the other NCNs will be a benefit if troubleshooting is required
 >
 > This procedure entails deactivating the LiveCD, meaning the LiveCD and all of its resources will be
 > **unavailable**.